m4rkw/minotaur-old/README.md

 the power limit obtained via calibration.
 The power limit set in a device profile will override that found via calibration.
 Profile settings from the default profile are inherited by other profiles.

+## Overclocking notes

+If you are going to overclock your card aggressively for mining you probably want to consider using device profiles within Minotaur rather than setting the clocks externally.
+The reason for this is that the clocks are an offset from the current base clock which varies depending on whether the card is in P0 or P2 mode.
+If you set an aggressive clock boost and start mining the card will enter P2 mode.
+As soon as the worker is stopped the card jumps back into P0 mode which has higher base clocks and this can trigger a crash.

+If you use device profiles within Minotaur, the default profile will always be loaded before stopping a worker and a device profile will always be loaded *after* the worker has started.
+This should ensure that you don't run into crashes with high overclock settings and state transitions.

+Of course you overclock entirely at your own risk and Minotaur cannot guarantee that this scenario will not occur via some other means.

+Note: because of this issue described above it is an *EXTREMELY BAD IDEA* to put clock offsets in the default profile!
+It is also a very bad idea to use --force when running calibration if the target card is in an aggressively overclocked state.
+If a card is stolen from Minotaur with --force it does not revert it to the default profile because this would potentially interfere with the power limit control that the calibration process needs.
+As such before calibrating you
+should:

+1) Stop minotaur on the target device
+2) Set the overclock settings (if any) that you want to calibrate with

 # GS display